 If one boat ‘bumps’ the boat in front, both boats pull to the side of the river and drop out of the race.
 The boat in front will drop down a place at the next round, swapping places with the boat that bumped it.

 Very occasionally, the next boat behind manages to ‘bump’ the boat that was three in front, which results in a dramatic position change for both boats involved.

-Bumpers generally take place during the last week of the summer term.
+Bumpers take place during the last week of the Summer Term, with the final round on the afternoon of Speech Day.
 They are fun, exciting races and anyone is welcome to come along and watch.

-The Bumpers races take place at the end of the Summer Term, and the results below will then get updated after each day's races.
-Previous years' races will be here too, starting with the 2010 ones.
+The Bumpers races take place at the end of the Summer Term, and the results are published on the website after each day's races.
+Please click on '2016/2017' below to display the results of Bumpers 2017.